Quality Manager - IT-Online

 - Attach relevant documentation into SAP and use the server folders to documents related to quality checks and IMS documents

-- To manage maintenance on client equipment, assets and people for evaluation and resolution when work is performed by the organisation’s employees or contractors
+- To manage maintenance on client equipment, assets and people for evaluation and resolution when work is performed by Bidvest employees or contractors.
+Daily

+- Strive for continuous improvement (cost saving and improved service delivery) and advise management to explore those opportunities.
+Daily

+- Continuously monitor and evaluate maintenance work performed by technical staff and sub-contractors to ensure quality, cost optimization, and timely execution as per service standard, work instruction, and client requirements.
+Daily

 - N3 – N6 in Engineering or Project Management or Operations Management